-Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews - ECR) as well as periodic monitoring of our SoQM by an objective team within our network firms.
+In addition to the ongoing monitoring noted above, our monitoring also encompasses periodic assessment of our SoQM which includes the review of completed engagements (Engagement Quality Reviews - EQR), as well as periodic monitoring of our SoQM by an objective team within our network firms.
 The results of these procedures, together with our ongoing monitoring, form the basis for the continuous improvement of our SoQM.
+EQRs are performed under a network-wide inspection programme based on professional standards and PwC audit methodology.